A wonderful day in the Kent countryside

-Never been to a motor race before? well give this a try.
+Never been to a motor race before? well, give this a try.

-There are other tracks over the world I like to visit, but this is my local one.
+Brands Hatch is my local motor racing circuit, and I love it.
+There are other tracks all over the world I like to visit, but this is my local one.

 This place is steeped in history, and a walk around the circuit reminds you of this fact.

 The circuit is a list of famous racers, Graham Hill (bend), Cooper & Brabham straights.
 Surtees, McLaren, Stirlings, Clark & Sheene curves and Hailwood & Hawthorn Hill.